kgryte/javascript-style-guide/README.md

 * Prefer standards to non-standards.
 * Do one thing and do one thing well.
 * Keep your code clean.
-Create a feature branch for experimental development, extensive annotations, and alternative implementations.
+Create feature branches for experimental development, extensive annotations, and/or alternative implementations.